Get your Irish on with these Grasshopper Chocolate Mint Cookies. They are the perfect way to wear your green.

 Eat a few of these on St. Patrick’s Day and you won’t have to worry about getting pinched.
 Just leave a little frosting in the corners of your mouth so they can see you are wearing your green.

-Printable Recipe for Grasshopper Mint Chocolate Cookies
+Grasshopper Mint Chocolate Cookies

 - 1/3 cup granulated sugar